-- The Income Fund benefited from an overweight to corporates and solid selection in industrials. - Other contributors included an overweight to nonagency mortgage-backed securities (MBS), which continued to rebound during the quarter; an overweight to asset-backed securities (ABS); and an overweight to higher-quality commercial MBS.
+- The Income Fund benefited from an overweight to corporates and solid selection in industrials and financials. - Other contributors included an underweight to agency mortgagebacked securities (MBS); an overweight to asset-backed securities (ABS); and an underweight to U.S. Treasurys.